A court summons

 Or speak to your local Citizens Advice if you prefer.

 If you go to the court hearing, the magistrates will ask if you have a valid defence which will stop a liability order being granted.
-Valid defences are:
+Valid defences are explained on the summons.

 If you don't have a valid defence the court will grant a Liability Order.